Lorraine Fontana: Early life

-Fontana was born in Queens, NY to an Italian American family.
+Fontana was born in Queens, New York, to an Italian American family.
 She was inspired to become involved with racial justice movements after seeing the civil rights movement on TV as a child.

 Career and activism

-In 1968, Fontana first came to Atlanta as a volunteer for VISTA under President Lyndon B. Johnson's War on poverty, where she helped organize food buying clubs in poor neighborhoods.
+In 1968, Fontana first came to Atlanta as a volunteer for VISTA under President Lyndon B. Johnson's War on Poverty, where she helped organize food buying clubs in poor neighborhoods.

 Fontana was a writer for the Great Speckled Bird while she attended a psychology graduate program at Emory University.
 She dropped out of the program to pursue community organizing, where she met women involved with the Atlanta Women's Liberation, the Georgia Gay Liberation Front, and the Anti-Imperialist Coalition.
 During this time, Fontana lived in a collective household in the Little Five Points neighborhood.

-Feeling alienated from the lack of queer representation in Atlanta Women's Liberation and the male-dominated Gay Liberation Front, Fontana, along with,among others, Diana Kaye, Elaine Kolb, Corinne Smith, Martha Smith, Marianna Kaufman, Helen Schietinger, Marilyn Langfeld, Sally Gabby, Pam Norris (Hatchet), and Vicki Gabriner, founded the Atlanta Lesbian Feminist Alliance.
+Feeling alienated from the lack of queer representation in Atlanta Women's Liberation and the male-dominated Gay Liberation Front, Fontana, along with, among others, Diana Kaye, Elaine Kolb, Corinne Smith, Martha Smith, Marianna Kaufman, Helen Schietinger, Marilyn Langfeld, Sally Gabby, Pam Norris (Hatchet), and Vicki Gabriner, founded the Atlanta Lesbian Feminist Alliance.
 She lived in ALFA's Mansfield Street house, also known as the ALFA House, which served as the organization's hub.
 Fontana was part of ALFA's political action committee, where she networked with the wider gay community to organize pride marches, anti KKK protests, anti-racist initiatives, and protests against the police.
 Additionally, Fontana helped establish the ALFA lending library and was an active contributor to the organization's newsletter.
 She pitched for ALFA's softball team, the Omegas.

 In 1976, Fontana left ALFA and moved to Los Angeles to attend the People's College of Law from 1976 to 1979.
 At the People's College of Law, Fontana became a member of the caucuses for women, gay, and working-class students.